|

 and the Irishman James Joyce.
 It was actually Sylvia Beach who finally agreed to publish Joyce's much-rejected

 American ex-pat community.
-He is now is his 90's and the shop is run by his stunning daughter.
+The shop is run by his stunning daughter.
 The bookstore

 continues to offer refuge to young writers and poets who are allowed to sleep in the shop in exchange for some